Caroline Southwood Hill

+Caroline was buried in the dissenters section of the west side of Highgate Cemetery and rests with her daughter Florence who died in 1935.
+In the adjoining grave is Mary Gillies who is interred with an 1866 stillborn baby of Charles & Gertrude Lewes and also with Catherine, the widow of Richard Hengist Horne, who died in 1893.

 The Octavia Hill Birthplace House on the South Brink, Wisbech operated by the Octavia Hill Society, contains many items belonging to the Hill family.
 There is a blue plaque to James and Caroline Hill on the former school building they built in 1837.